Connect with us

 The Value of the Long Tail

-The strategy of these companies (and many others) is based on a content strategy known as the long tail, in which the company produces hundreds of thousands or millions of different pages, one page per item, whether it is a specific U.S. postal address, or a specific company, or a hotel.
+The strategy these companies share is built on what’s known as a long-tail content approach, producing hundreds of thousands or even millions of individual pages, one per item, whether that’s a specific postal address, a company, or a hotel.
+Each item is added to a database and given its own page with unique content.

 Related articles